How To Run Successful Meetings

 Focus on positive communication and work on ways to overcome areas that need further attention.
 Don’t publicly criticise staff members and respect their opinion.

 Inform staff to leave their devices outside the meeting room or only answer calls if it is an emergency.
-Devices can cause a distraction and show that you don’t really value the meeting.
+Devices can cause a distraction and show that you don’t value the meeting.

 At the start and end of your meeting, always say thank you for your time and for attending today’s meeting.
-It shows you respect your staff and really value their input.
+It shows you respect your staff and value their input.

 Once your meeting is finalised, it is important to gain feedback from attendees to review how well you covered topics and engaged with staff.